PitPik/Schnauzer/README.md

 #### Where are the "#if", "#unless", "#each" and "#with" helpers like in Handlebars?

-Lately there is support for "#if", "#unless", "#each" and "#with" to be as compatible as possible with Handlebars.
-Try to avoid them and use your templates as described in the following, older description:

 Well, there are none.
 They are not really needed.
 Let's say you have the following model:
 ```js